VideoChat: Chat-Centric Video Understanding: Abstract

 \section{Abstract}

-In this study, we initiate an exploration into video understanding by introducing VideoChat, an end-to-end chat-centric video understanding system.
+In this paper, we initiate an attempt of developing an end-to-end chat-centric video understanding system, coined as VideoChat.
 It integrates video foundation models and large language models via a learnable neural interface, excelling in spatiotemporal reasoning, event localization, and causal relationship inference.
-To instructively tune this system, we propose a video-centric instruction dataset, composed of thousands of videos matched with detailed descriptions and conversations.
-This dataset emphasizes spatiotemporal reasoning and causal relationships, providing a valuable asset for training chat-centric video understanding systems.
-Preliminary qualitative experiments reveal our system's potential across a broad spectrum of video applications and set the standard for future research.
-Access our code and data at \href{https://github.com/OpenGVLab/Ask-Anything}{https://github.com/OpenGVLab/Ask-Anything}.
+To instructively tune this system, we build a video-centric instruction dataset, composed of thousands of videos associated with detailed descriptions and conversations.
+This dataset emphasizes spatiotemporal reasoning and captures causal relationships, providing a valuable asset for training our chat-centric video understanding system.
+Preliminary qualitative experiments demonstrate the potential of our system across a broad spectrum of video applications, which could serve as a simple prototype system for future research on chat-centric video understanding.